 f.
 Vehicular Access.
 Curb cuts for access to the site shall be minimized and shared driveways are encouraged.
 More than one curb cut per site shall be permitted only when necessary to minimize traffic and safety impacts.

-Applicants shall submit a traffic study at the time of Site Plan Review to evaluate any impacts from the propose use of the site.
+Applicants shall submit a traffic study at the time of Site Plan Review to evaluate any impacts from the proposed use of the site.

 g.
 Sidewalk Design.
 The design of any sidewalk (width, grade, cross-slope, materials) must be maintained across any driveway to indicate that, although a vehicle may cross, the area traversed by a vehicle remains part of the sidewalk and the pedestrian use is primary.
 The depth of the sidewalk materials must be capable of supporting the weight of a vehicle.